spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/10-add-backup-location-static.md

 2. Define the access permissions for the storage bucket and associate the permissions with an IAM entity.
 The IAM entity may be a user, service principal, or role depending on your infrastructure provider.

-3. Generate the static credentials for the IAM entity with sufficient permissions to perform the bucket-related operations.
+3. Generate the static credentials for the IAM entity with sufficient permissions to perform bucket-related operations.

-4. Share the static credentials with Palette so that it can assume the IAM entity's role to perform the bucket-related operations.
+4. Share the static credentials with Palette so that it can assume the IAM entity's role to perform bucket-related operations.

-The following sections will provide more detailed instructions.
+The following sections provide detailed instructions.
 Select the tab that matches the environment where you want to create a backup.
 <br />

 <Tabs>